-Yes, most of Nevada is covered by desert landscapes.
-However, this semi-arid state that is so well known for those lonely highways, red rocks, expansive stretches of sand (and sparkly casinos) also offers beautiful National Parks and State Parks, the Grand Canyon and some spectacular waterways.
-You’ll find world-famous Lake Tahoe here, where you can launch a boat, get a little wet and enjoy a day on the water in Nevada!
+Most of Nevada is covered by desert landscapes.
+However, this semi-arid state that is so well known for those lonely highways, red rocks, expansive stretches of sand.
+It also offers beautiful National Parks and State Parks, the Grand Canyon and some spectacular waterways.
+You’ll find world-famous Lake Tahoe here, where you can launch a boat, get a little wet and enjoy a day on the water.

 Boat, hike, cycle, camp and fish at America’s most diverse national recreation area.
-With striking landscapes and brilliant blue waters, this year-round playground spreads across 1.5 million acres of mountains, canyons, valleys and two vast lakes.
-See the Hoover Dam from the waters of Lake Mead or Lake Mohave, or find solitude in one of the park’s nine wilderness areas.
+Lake Mead offers striking landscapes and brilliant blue waters.
+This year-round playground spreads across 1.5 million acres of mountains, canyons, valleys and two vast lakes.
+See the Hoover Dam from the waters of Lake Mead or Lake Mohave.
+Find solitude in one of the park’s nine wilderness areas.

 Boating on lakes Mead and Mohave is one of the more popular activities here.
-With more than 290 square miles of waterway to navigate, boaters can enjoy the thrill of open water or relax in a private cove.
-But boating also has it’s rules and regulations and here we cover everything you’ll need to know to have a fun and safe time at the Lake Mead National Recreation Area.
+With more than 290 square miles of waterway to navigate, boaters can enjoy the thrill of open water.
+Alternatively they can relax in a private cove.

-Lake Tahoe is considered one of the oldest lakes in the world and attracts over 2.7 million visitors per year.
+Lake Tahoe is considered one of the oldest lakes in the world.
+It attracts over 2.7 million visitors per year.
 If offers an array of outdoor adventures and sports like hiking, biking, boating, fishing, golfing, skiing, river rafting and more.

 Lake Tahoe has a marina where boat rentals are available.
 Take the scenery and experience in from the lake itself, whether out for a cruise, paddle or trying out the boat tours to Emerald Bay.
 Crystal clear water and vistas abound!

-Marlette Lake was constructed in 1873 when a small earthen dam was erected at the outlet of a broad glaciated-basin that naturally drained into Lake Tahoe.
+Marlette Lake was constructed in 1873 when a small earthen dam was erected at the outlet of a broad glaciated-basin.
+This basin naturally drained into Lake Tahoe.
 Marlette lake covers 381 surface acres and has a maximum depth of 45 feet.

-The State of Nevada purchased Marlette Lake and the surrounding land in 1963, allowing for backcountry recreation.
+The State of Nevada purchased Marlette Lake and the surrounding land in 1963.
+The goal was to maintain backcountry recreation.
 Fishing was then allowed in 2006.
-Finally, the lake is used as a brood lake for rainbow and cutthroat trout where spawning operations occur annually and offspring are used to stock waterbodies around the state.
-Rainbow trout range between 12 and 18 inches, cutthroat trout between 12 and 20 inches, and brook trout between 10 and 18 inches.
+Finally, the lake is used as a brood lake for rainbow and cutthroat trout.
+Spawning operations occur annually and offspring are used to stock waterbodies around the state.
+Rainbow trout range between 12 and 18 inches.
+Cutthroat trout between 12 and 20 inches.
+Brook trout between 10 and 18 inches.

-Marlette Lake is closed to vehicles and anglers must walk, mountain bike, or ride horseback about of 5 miles (from Spooner Lake, the most popular route) to reach the lake.
-Nevada State Parks allows backcountry camping at nearby Marlette Peak, which has water, a restroom, tables, fire rings, and bear resistant storage boxes.
+Marlette Lake is closed to vehicles.
+Anglers must walk, mountain bike, or ride horseback about of 5 miles (from Spooner Lake, the most popular route) to reach the lake.
+Nevada State Parks allows backcountry camping at nearby Marlette Peak.
+It has water, a restroom, tables, fire rings, and bear resistant storage boxes.

-Lake Mohave is a reservoir on the Colorado River created in 1951 following the completion of Davis Dam near present-day Laughlin, Nevada, and Bullhead City, Arizona.
-Named for the Mohave Indians who previously inhabited this region of the Colorado River valley, Lake Mohave extends approximately 67 miles along the valley from Hoover Dam to Davis Dam straddling the southern Nevada and northwestern Arizona border, which follows the original river channel.
+Lake Mohave is a reservoir on the Colorado River created in 1951.
+It was formed following the completion of Davis Dam near present-day Laughlin, Nevada, and Bullhead City, Arizona.
+It was named for the Mohave Indians who previously inhabited this region of the Colorado River valley.
+Lake Mohave extends approximately 67 miles along the valley from Hoover Dam to Davis Dam.
+It straddles the southern Nevada and northwestern Arizona border, which follows the original river channel.

-Lake Mohave provides a variety of recreational opportunities, including boating, fishing, and scuba diving.
-Three marinas with launch ramps are located on Lake Mohave, two in Arizona (Willow Beach and Katherine Landing) and one in Nevada (Cottonwood Cove).
+Lake Mohave provides a variety of recreational opportunities.
+Boating, fishing, and scuba diving are all popular pasttimes here.
+Three marinas with launch ramps are located on Lake Mohave.
+Two in Arizona (Willow Beach and Katherine Landing) and one in Nevada (Cottonwood Cove).
 An additional launch ramp is located at Princess Cove on the Arizona side near Katherine Landing.
 Lake Mohave provides aquatic and riparian habitat for native fish and a variety of introduced game fish, desert wildlife and plants.

-With willows and cottonwoods scattered along 69 miles of shoreline, the Lahontan Reservoir is one of most popular places in Nevada to boat, fish, water-ski, horseback ride, camp and enjoy the outdoors year-round.
-Canoeing from Fort Churchill to the lake makes for a great day trip when conditions allow.
-Wild horses, bobcat, fox and deer share the park with a variety of birds, including migratory waterfowl, pelicans, herons, egrets and hawks.
+Willows and cottonwoods scattered along 69 miles of shoreline along the Lahontan Reservoir.
+It is one of most popular places in Nevada to boat, fish, water-ski, horseback ride, camp and enjoy the outdoors year-round.
+Canoeing from Fort Churchill to the lake can make for a great day trip.
+Wild horses, bobcat, fox and deer share the park.
+Along with a variety of birds, including migratory waterfowl, pelicans, herons, egrets and hawks.
 Lahontan is also a nesting site for bald eagles.

 NATIONAL & STATE PARKS